IIHIHIKII/ZenIP-private/ZenIP-000.md

 For a ZenIP to be accepted it must meet certain minimum
 criteria:

+- It must adhere to the standards defined in this document.
 - It must be a clear and complete description of the proposed enhancement.
 - The enhancement must represent a net improvement.
 - The proposed implementation, if applicable, must be solid and must not complicate the protocol unduly. **TODO: define "solid" and "unduly", these are subjective terms.
 Changing to sidechains is pretty complicated, changing the mining algorithm parameters is less complicated but has a huge network effect beyond the code changes.
 I think there should be grades/categories of improvements (using github tags as ZCash does) rather than saying we won't accept a proposal merely because it "complicates the protocol unduly".PeaStew**

+**TODO: open to a) taking suggestions on a definition for solid and unduly or b) delete this sentence.
+Finding a def. for the terms in question that are applicable to any context will be a pain.
+Jonas**

 The ZenIP Owner may update the draft as necessary in the git repository.
 Updates to drafts should also be submitted by the Owner as pull